Xero Data Processing Addendum

 Xero will not transfer the Data outside of the European Economic Area (EEA) unless it has taken such measures as are necessary to ensure the transfer is in compliance with Applicable Data Protection Law.
 Such measures may include (without limitation) transferring the Data to a recipient in a country that the European Commission has decided provides adequate protection for personal data (eg, New Zealand) or to a recipient that has executed standard contractual clauses adopted or approved by the European Commission.

 1.5 Confidentiality of processing

-Xero will ensure that any person it authorises to process the Data (an Authorised Person) will protect the Data in accordance with Xero’s confidentiality obligations under the Agreement.
+Xero will ensure that any person it authorizes to process the Data (an Authorized Person) will protect the Data in accordance with Xero’s confidentiality obligations under the Agreement.

-Xero will implement technical and organisational measures, as set out in Annex A, which may be amended and updated from time to time, to protect the Data (i) from accidental or unlawful destruction, and (ii) loss, alteration, unauthorised disclosure of, or access to the Data (a Security Incident).
+Xero will implement technical and organizational measures, as set out in Annex A, which may be amended and updated from time to time, to protect the Data (i) from accidental or unlawful destruction, and (ii) loss, alteration, unauthorized disclosure of, or access to the Data (a Security Incident).

 The Customer consents to Xero engaging third-party subprocessors to process the Data for the Permitted Purpose provided that:

 (i) Xero maintains an up-to-date list of its subprocessors, which is available on its website at the Xero subprocessors page, which it will update with details of any change in subprocessors at least 30 days prior to the change;